LIZW2019/DeepSignalplantPractise/README.md

 ```

 You will find the script "split_freq_file_by_5mC_motif.py" under the folder "DeepSignalplantPractise/lib/deepsignal-plant/scripts", which will be used in Step7.
-We also use $PATHofDeepSignalPlant to indicate the path for Deepsignal-plant download in the code.
+We also use $PATHofDeepSignalPlant to indicate the path for Deepsignal-plant download in the commands.
 In this case, $PATHofDeepSignalPlant = "DeepSignalplantPractise/lib/deepsignal-plant/scripts".

 # Input Data
 The input data should be downloaded into different subfolders under the "DeepSignalplantPractise/input".
 The data we provided can be access in the our shared Google Drive folder: https://drive.google.com/drive/folders/1XCL6Ovvv9fpjg8A9prgIu2T7Ta5Yjc28